jbrry/ud_folder/README.md

 - To get the UD 2.2 treebanks run `get_data.sh`
 - To create a folder for each treebank and convert the CoNLLU test file back to text run `create_test_text_file.sh`
-- Finally, to use UDPipe to predict on the test.txt files to generate UDPipe predcited CoNLLU files run 'udpipe_test.sh' (Wokr in Progress)
+- Finally, to use UDPipe to predict on the test.txt files to generate UDPipe predcited CoNLLU files run `udpipe_test.sh` (Work in Progress)

 ### Things which still need to be done:
 - Finish prediction script 'udpipe_test.sh'